CiscoDevNet/eve2cml/README.md

 ## Development

-eve2cml uses [UV](https://docs.astral.sh/uv/) for dependency management.
-At a minimum, Git, Python3 and UV must be installed as prerequisites.
-After UV is installed, you can run `make sync` and a virtual environment will be created, all dependencies will be installed and a dev-version of eve2cml will be available.
+eve2cml uses [UV](https://docs.astral.sh/uv/) to manage Python related things like dependencies, virtual environments and Python installations.
+At a minimum, Git and UV must be installed as prerequisites.
+After UV is installed, it can install Python for you (`uv python install...` and you can run `make sync` and a virtual environment will be created, all dependencies will be installed and a dev-version of eve2cml will be available.
 Changes should be pushed into a new branch to a forked copy of the repository and result, eventually, in a pull request.

 There's a couple of make targets available which help with developing eve2cml: